nomic-ai/gpt4all/README.md

 # gpt4all-chat

 Cross platform Qt based GUI for GPT4All versions with GPT-J as the base model.
-NOTE: The model seen in the screenshot is actually the original a preview of a new training run for GPT4All based on GPT-J. The GPT4All project is busy at work training a new version with GPT-J as the base, but it isn't ready yet.
+NOTE: The model seen in the screenshot is actually a preview of a new training run for GPT4All based on GPT-J. The GPT4All project is busy at work training a new version with GPT-J as the base, but it isn't read just yet.
 In the meantime, you can try this UI out with the original GPT-J model.
 Full instructions for how are included below.

 ![image](https://user-images.githubusercontent.com/50458173/230756282-31b43d63-3c98-4f5d-b2dc-8c1ec2e0c8a9.png)